danieljordanviray/danieljordanviray.github.io/_posts/2025-09-25-Training-an-AI-Model-to-Detect-Emotions-from-Pictures-of-Faces.md

-### Training an AI Model to Detect Emotions from Pictures of Faces
+### Training an AI Model to Detect Human Emotions from Pictures of Faces

 ### Abstract / Summary